coder/modules/azure-region/README.md

 # Azure Region

-A parameter with all Azure regions.
+This module adds a parameter with all Azure regions.
 This allows developers to select the region closest to them.

 ## Examples